ZeroStudMuffin/CEA2/INITIAL.md

+## FEATURE:

+- [ ] Add "Batch Mode" checkbox to the home screen
+- [ ] They may be "batch mode" items that have been changed to always on by default but, these features will be moved to the batch mode only: add item, show list, the current send record and set bin (the last 2 will be added in different forms in the new default mode)
+- [ ] Default mode now pops up a large "BINS" menu when a roll# and customer name has been found.
+Pop up window has no label and takes up the entire screen except for where the capture button is.
+When clicked outside the menu (where the capture button was) the window disappears so user can attempt another capture.
+- [ ] Menu is a set of buttons 5 wide and as long as it needs to be.
+Menu scales vertically so no scrolling is needed to see all the buttons.
+- [ ] Buttons are as large of text as possible while fitting in its box.
+Buttons go from 9-65 as well as F1-F4.
+(61 total buttons) The text is simply the number or F1-F4.
-- [ ] Debug mode tuning: In debug mode, a button brings up a menu with all the tuning "knobs" for parsing and preprocessing.
+- [ ] Clicking a button sets the bin for the record, then sends the record.
+Then closes the menu and clears the textview.
+Ready for another capture.
-- [ ] Tuning knobs are derived from the tuning example file.
-There are 7 knobs detailedin the file.
-If Currently we do not have defined values for some of the knobs, add a default value that seems appropriate.
-The guide gives some decent defaults for most or all of the parameters.
-- [ ] Uses sliders and text boxes for user input.
-Label all the knobs.
-Derive the possible values from the guide.
-- [ ] Accept tuning changes with a button and apply them to debug mode only.
-- [ ] Tuning knob changes do not get saved across app reboots.
-- [ ] Additional tuning knobs: The "percent height of tallest line" will be tunable.
-100% = only the tallest line (or equal).
-0% = all lines regardless of height.

 ## EXAMPLES:

-examples/pipeline_tuning_guide.md - helpful for understanding the tuning knobs that are available and how they work. https://github.com/android/nowinandroid?tab=readme-ov-file - a simple android app EXAMPLE. https://github.com/ryccoatika/Image-To-Text - an image-to-text app example. https://github.com/krishnachaitanya0107/TextRecognizerApp/blob/master/app/src/main/java/com/example/textrecognizer/MainActivity.kt - the mainactivity.kt example from another image-to-text app.
+https://github.com/android/nowinandroid?tab=readme-ov-file - a simple android app EXAMPLE.

 ## DOCUMENTATION: